Ridvan-bot/gcpht/README.md

 ## Repository Structure
 Each directory in this repository represents a separate project in Google Cloud.
 The Terraform state for each project is stored in a Google Cloud Storage bucket to ensure persistence and collaboration.

+##
+Crafted with care by Robin Pohlman at Pohlman Protean AB.